dribbleondo/blt4l/README.md

 Many of the `DB` functions are missing - in particular, `DB:create_entry` is missing, which is how mods usually load custom assets (models, textures, etc) into the game.
-Work is (slowly) being done to reverse-engineer and reimplement this by @RomanHargrave and @ZNixian, however due to the difficulty of this task this will probably take a long time.
-As a result of this, custom heist/weapon/mask mods will not work (anything that goes into `mod_overrides` will still work, however).
+Work is (slowly) being done to reverse-engineer and reimplement this by @RomanHargrave and @ZNixian, however due to the difficulty of this task, this will probably take a long time.

+As a result of this, Custom Heists, Weapons and Masks do not work, however, anything that uses in-game assets, which goes into `mod_overrides`, will still work.
+Custom HUDs and Custom Videos do work when BLT4L is compiled with asset-loading functionality.

 If you find any other Lua functions that are missing in BLT4L, please open an issue.